mafortin/GOUHFI/README.md

 pip install -e .
 ```

+- The `pip install -e .` command allows you to install the GOUHFI repository in "editable" mode where you can modify the different scripts to your liking.

 ### Step 4: Download the trained model weights

 1) A Zenodo link to the trained model weights is included in the repository in the `trained_model/gouhfi-trained-model-weights.md` file or simply with this [link](https://zenodo.org/records/15255556).
 This might require you to have a Zenodo account (free).